 Install Insider Visual Studio Code on Rocky Linux

-If you prefer the latest features, you can install the insider version.
-Be aware that this version may be less stable.
+Alternatively, if you need daily builds with the latest features for extension development or API testing, install the insider version.
+Be aware that this version may contain unstable features and breaking changes.
 Use the following command to install:

 sudo dnf install code-insiders